seanstrom/Essays/importance-of-values.md

 ### The Pending Value

 In our case we already know of an existing abstraction that is used as the pending value, it's commonly referred to as a **Promise**.
-Which means we can begin to use the Promise value as a way to compose together our asynchronous operations with our synchronous ones.
+Which means we can begin to use the **Promise** as a way to compose together our asynchronous operations with our synchronous ones.

 ```coffeescript
 pending = readFile './file'